top of page

 As you arrange your board, remember to mix and match these techniques.
 Place cubes of cheddar next to fanned slices of Brie.
 Intermingle coppa rolls with beautiful salami roses.
 This variety isn't just aesthetically pleasing; it also encourages guests to try different combinations and textures, making your charcuterie board an interactive and memorable experience.

 With these simple techniques, you're not just serving food; you're crafting an experience.
-Happy grazing!

 bottom of page